xm83/FaceClassifier/README.md

 # My Face Classifier
-A face classifier that detect the number of faces in a photo, based on training a deep learning model using the Keras API and the VGGnet neural network, and using OpenCV and the sliding window approach to detect faces on input images.
+A face classifier that detects the number of faces in a photo, based on training a deep learning model using the Keras API and the VGGnet neural network, and using OpenCV and the sliding window approach to detect faces on input images.

 ## Key Steps to Run the Classifier
 1. Download a subset of the [Face Detection Dataset and Benchmark](http://vis-www.cs.umass.edu/fddb/)